This post is roughly 9 years old; originally published on November 5, 2015! The information presented here may be out of date and inaccurate.

 When you are finished working in a virtualenv you can deactivate it by simply

-executing deactivate
+executing deactivate.

 Nikola requires some additional packages.